doxigo/drupal-radix-cli/README.md

 ## Installation

 Ensure you have Node.js and npm installed on your system.
-Install the CLI tool globally via npm:
+Install the CLI tool within your subtheme or globally via npm:

 ```bash
 npm install drupal-radix-cli